Taliban denounce Afghan election, warn that rallies face attack

 KABUL (Reuters) - The Taliban on Tuesday denounced as a sham a presidential election due next month, saying their fighters would do everything they could to block it, while urging people to stay away from rallies that could be attacked.

-Instead of the Sept.
-28 election, the Taliban said, the focus should be efforts to negotiate a deal with the United States that is expected to see a U.S. commitment on the withdrawal of its troops in exchange for a Taliban promise the country will not be used to plot terrorist attacks.
+The warning came as both the United States and the Taliban reported progress in talks on a deal that is expected to bring a U.S. commitment to withdraw its troops in exchange for a Taliban promise the country will not be used to plot terrorist attacks.

+The Taliban called for a boycott of the election scheduled for Sept.
+28, and said foreign powers should instead focus on the effort to negotiate the deal with the United States on “ending the occupation of Afghanistan”.

 “This election process is nothing more than a ploy to deceive the common people ... for satisfying the ego of a limited number of sham politicians,” the Taliban said in a statement.